lethain/systems/README.md

 systems/

 `systems-run` is used to run models:

+    $ systems-run --help
+    usage: parse.py [-h] [-r ROUNDS] [--csv] [-R ROUND_TO]

+    options:
+      -h, --help            show this help message and exit -r ROUNDS, --rounds ROUNDS
+                            number of rounds to run evaluation
+      --csv
+      -R ROUND_TO, --round-to ROUND_TO
+                            number of digits to round outputs to

     $ cat examples/hiring.txt | systems-run -r 3
     PhoneScreens    Onsites Offers  Hires   Employees       Departures